andersmurphy/andersmurphy-blog/resources/posts/2019-06-01-clojure-intro-to-tap-and-accessing-private-vars.md

 var: user/private-var is not public
 ```

-Even though these private vars are not intended to be accessed we can still work around this by using `#'` to refer directly to the var.
+Even though these private vars are not intended to be accessed we can work around this by using `#'` to refer directly to the var.
 We can then dereference it to access its value.

 ```clojure
 => #'user/private-var